International Money Transfer

 }

-When making a payment transaction, the transfer receiver details are also required.
-Include a beneficiary object containing the recipient's name and address as well as a beneficiaryAccount object containing the receiving bank's information.
+When making an international money transfer transaction you must include a beneficiary object containing the recipient's name and address as well as a beneficiaryAccount object containing the receiving bank's information.
+For more information about these and other parameters, see the Capture transaction API.

 curl --request POST \